MaxPleaner/email_endpoint/README.md

    This has pros and cons.
    - pros: no need to run a separate server in another terminal
-   - cons: debugger calls don't work in background threads To workaround the cons, if I want to use breakpoints in the server, I make manual CURL requests
+   - cons: debugger calls don't work in background threads
    - Note: this inability to set breakpoints turned out to be so annoying that I added an override.
 Now `env SERVER_URL=http://localhost:9292 rspec` can be used to test against the running local server.